100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Government of Ireland Act

-The Government of Ireland Act partitions Ireland, with the six counties of Ulster becoming Northern Ireland and the remaining 26 counties becoming Southern Ireland.
-The intention of the Act is to establish two separate Home Rule institutions within Ireland – with both remaining part of the United Kingdom.
-Ulster Unionists, who had campaigned for almost a decade against any form of Home Rule, are now prepared to accept this outcome.
-But the proposal falls far short of what the Republican administration, Dáil Éireann, is prepared to accept.
+The Government of Ireland Act partitions Ireland, creating two Home Rule states of 'Northern' and 'Southern' Ireland within the United Kingdom.
+Ulster Unionists are now prepared to accept this outcome, but the proposal falls far short of what the Republican administration, Dáil Éireann, is prepared to accept.

 13 May 1921